Hermann Stephani: Life

-Born in Grimma, Stephani received his doctorate in psychology from Universität München in 1902 under Theodor Lipps.
+Born in Grimma, Stephani received his doctorate in psychology from the Ludwig-Maximilians-Universität München in 1902 under Theodor Lipps.
 He studied music under Felix Draeseke and became the first director of the "Felix-Draeseke-Gesellschaft".
 After several positions as choir and orchestra conductor, he settled in Eisleben in 1906 as organist and church music director.
 In 1921, he was appointed first professor of musicology at the University of Marburg.
 He habilitated there on 12 November 1921 and held his inaugural lecture the same day.
 In the following year, he founded the Collegium musicum (instrumentale), reorganised the choir, became director of the "Musikwissenschaftliches Seminar" (Musicology Seminar), which he had newly founded in 1925, introduced musicology as a major subject in 1927, was appointed as a professor and was soon appointed "Staatlichen Musikfachberater".
 Stephani remained an unofficial professor until 1942, when he turned 65, and continued to teach from May 1942 to May 1945 with a teaching assignment.

 In 1932, he signed an appeal of the Kampfbund für deutsche Kultur of Alfred Rosenberg, after he had already turned against atonale music and its Jewish originators in 1926 in a paper.
 After the Machtergreifung, he became supporting member of the SS.
 He was also a member of the National Socialist Teachers League.
 In November 1933, Stephani signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
 On 1 May 1937, he joined the Nazi Party, and in 1939 the NS-Dozentenbund.
 He was also a member of the Reichskolonialbund and the German German Society for Racial Hygiene.
 As a father of four, he was under strong economic pressure, and as such he was under great economic pressure.